Wakakirin Shinichi: Professional wrestling career

 In 2010, Wakakirin, still using his sumo name returned to the ring as a professional wrestler, training in Antonio Inoki's Inoki Genome Federation (IGF) stable.
 His first match was on the IGF-13 card in December, when he defeated Mark Coleman by referee stop.
 The match was controversial, and Coleman's colleague, Phil Baroni accused Wakakirin of shooting on Coleman in what was supposed to be a worked match.
 He made his comments on this on the Nightmare of Battle website.

 Wakakirin's next fight was scheduled for December 31, 2010, against Bob Sapp, but the match never took place as Sapp refused to leave his dressing room.
 He was also scheduled to face Kimbo Slice on February 5, 2011, in Fukuoka, but that fight never took place as Kimbo went down with an injury.
 In 2011 he was named the sport's rookie of the year by Tokyo Sports.

 His first MMA fight was in December 2012 when he lost to Mirko Cro Cop.
 In April 2014 he was defeated by Bob Armstrong at Inoki Genome Fight.

 In October 2013 he formed a tag team with fellow ex-sumo wrestler Kirinowaka.

 He left the IGF in 2017 and participated in a martial arts event run by the ISM, Inoki's new company.

 In March 2021, and May 2025, he was arrested again on suspicion of possessing cannabis.
+Following his arrest in May 2025, the Tokyo District Public Prosecutors Office decided not to prosecute Wakakirin, without explaining its reasons.